Bosonic fractional quantum Hall conductance in shaken honeycomb optical lattices without flat bands: Effective Floquet Hamiltonian

-Here we have not taken the interaction terms into account.
+\end{widetext} Here we have not taken the interaction terms into accounts.
 The influence of the NN interaction $V_1$ on the Floquet Hamiltonian is proportional to ${1\over\Omega^2}$ and produces number-dependent NNN hopping.
 In the high frequency region, The NNN hopping induced by $V_1$ is less than one tenth of that in Eq.~13 so we neglect it in the calculation of effective hopping.
 This approximation affects the calculation of the ground state of effective Hamiltonian, so we simulate the wavefunction under exact time-dependent Hamiltonian in the main text and show that the negligence is reasonable.
-Because we are interested in the scenario of hard-core bosons ($U\rightarrow \infty$), two particle avoid occupying the same site and the on-site repulsion does not function.
-Then, we deal with the on-site repulsion by confining the Hilbert space in the subspace composed by single-occupation states where the on-site interaction does not appear.
+Because we are interested in the scenario of hard-core bosons ($U\rightarrow \infty$), it requires a high energy cost for two particels to occupy the same site and the Floquet photons cannot provide such a large energy.
+In the region where the modulation frequency is much smaller than the energy scale of interaction, the high frequency expansion method is not applicable.
+In Appendix D, we show that it is safe to confine the Hilbert space in the subspace composed by single-occupation states despite the Floquet modulation.
+Therefore, the on-site interaction does not appear in the Hamiltonian.